 Do you have friends who like wine but don't know all that much about it?
+Or perhaps that description applies to you.
 If so, read on.

-The idea is that it offers a shortcut to wine expertise, an escape from any potential wine-related embarrassment, in no more than 24 hours, including suggested tasting exercises – comparing a Sauvignon Blanc from New Zealand with a French one, for example - preferably with a group of friends.
+The idea is that it offers a shortcut to wine expertise, an escape from any potential wine-related embarrassment, and can be fully digested in no more than 24 hours.
+It includes suggested tasting exercises – comparing a Sauvignon Blanc from New Zealand with a French one, for example - preferably with a group of friends.
 You can learn far more by comparing two wines than by sampling just one at a time.

 The main point of wine is to give pleasure, not to generate social confusion and angst.
 For example, I spell out the point of the restaurant ritual of giving the host a small sample from each bottle before it's poured (and it should be each bottle, not just the first one).
 I suspect many customers, and even waiting staff, are thoroughly confused about it.
 It is not done so that you can check whether you like the wine or not.
 Its purpose is for you to check two things once you have been presented with the label so you can see the wine is the one your ordered.
 A smell of the wine is generally enough to check whether that particular bottle is one of the nowadays-small minority that is technically faulty.
 The most common fault today is the mouldy aroma associated with a tainted cork.

 But you are also being given a chance to check the all-important temperature of the wine, which you can do either by tasting it or feeling the glass.

 If the red is too warm, you should ask for an ice bucket, or if the white is too cold, ensure it is left out of one.
 The optimal serving temperature for white burgundies, for example, is about 15 °C, very similar to the ideal serving temperature for red burgundies.